-Renting an entire flat in Tbilisi will cost somewhere from 250 to 800 USD depending on the neighborhood, size of the apartment, and how luxurious it is.
-Prices get a bit lower for the flats in the outskirts.
+Renting an entire flat in Tbilisi will cost anywhere from 250 to 800 USD, depending on the neighborhood, apartment size, and luxury.
+Prices get a bit lower for the apartments in the outskirts.

-Tip: Get $50 off on your first booking of your new home at Anyplace
+Tip: Get $50 off on the first booking of your new home at Anyplace

 Dining out can be both expensive and cheap, again depending on which restaurant you go to.
 Generally, restaurants serving Georgian cuisine are more affordable, and the prices go high for those that offer specialty cuisine like Indian, Japanese, Chinese, and Thai, to name a few.